Car Shakes When Braking: 7 Causes and What to Do Next

 A brake pedal that sinks to the floor is a serious safety concern usually caused by air in the brake lines, a brake fluid leak, worn master cylinder, or failed brake booster.
 This requires immediate attention - do not drive the vehicle.
 Call us at (707) 584-7727 or have the vehicle towed for inspection.
 This is a safety emergency that we prioritize for same-day diagnosis.

 Yes!
 Rohnert Park Transmission & Auto Repair is conveniently located at 305 Laguna Dr in Rohnert Park, just minutes from Santa Rosa via Highway 101.
 We serve all of Sonoma County including Santa Rosa, Cotati, Petaluma, Sebastopol, Windsor, Healdsburg, and Sonoma.
-Call (707) 584-7727 for a free brake inspection.
+Call (707) 584-7727 for a brake inspection.

 Have more questions?
 We're here to help!